AmariahAK/wisdom-drop/README.md

 # Life Wisdom of the day(August 6 2025)
 > "Your time is limited, so don’t waste it living someone else’s life."
 — Steve Jobs

+# Motivation Wisdom of the day(August 7 2025)
+> “Sometimes, when you’re in a dark place, you think you’ve been buried.
+But you’ve actually been planted.”
+— Christine Caine